KizFury516/CV/README.md

 ### User Profile (User Persona)

-**Name:** Laura Smith
+**Name:** Laura Fernandez
-**Age:** 29
+**Age:** 42
-**Occupation:** IT Recruiter at a technology company
+**Occupation:** IT Recruiter at a technology company.
-**Technical background:** Basic understanding of programming and web development concepts
+**Technical background:** Basic understanding of programming and web development concepts.
-**Goals:** To find and evaluate potential candidates for cybersecurity or software engineering roles
+**Goals:** To find and evaluate potential candidates for cybersecurity or software engineering roles.
 **Motivations:** Wants to get a quick, clear overview of the candidate’s background, education, and technical skills without unnecessary distractions.
-**Frustrations:** Complicated websites that take too long to load or make it difficult to find essential information such as contact details or experience.
 **Expectations:** A well-structured and professional page that reflects the candidate’s technical mindset and attention to detail.

 ---